peakshift/bitcoin-ux/design-sprints.md

 The discussions and explorations should continue and hopefully live on without the facilitator —

 - [ ] EXPLAIN HOW THIS CAN BE DONE
-  *Trying to figure this out now, the summary can storyboards can be what is necessary to get the conversation going in the Bitcoin Design Community Slack.*
+  *Trying to figure this out now, the summary document and storyboards can be what is necessary to get the conversation going in the Bitcoin Design Community Slack.*